-- There's no need to till, so soil life is protected. - The sod underneath is smothered and decomposes naturally. - Organic matter improves soil aeration and water retention. - Decomposed organic matter provides nutrients to plants. - As the materials break down, the release heat, warming the soil and extending the growing season. - Gardening is possible where digging is impossible (or illegal), or where soil is very poor.
+- There's no need to till, so soil life is protected. - The sod underneath is smothered and decomposes naturally. - Organic matter improves soil aeration and water retention. - Decomposed organic matter provides nutrients to plants. - As the materials break down, they release heat, warming the soil and extending the growing season. - Gardening is possible where digging is impossible or soil is very poor.

-The initial layer of woody plant matter in a hügelkultur bed offers additional benefits to the gardener:
+The initial layer of woody plant matter in a hugelkultur bed offers additional benefits to the gardener: